Qumulo/docs/administrator-guide/protocols/nfsv4.1-enabling-using.md

 qq nfs_modify_settings --enable-v4
 ```

-When you enable NFSv4.1, all NFS exports are accessible using NFSv3 and NFSv4.1.
+When you enable NFSv4.1, all NFS exports are accessible through NFSv3 and NFSv4.1.

 ## Specifying the NFS Mount Option
 Typically, NFS clients find and use the highest version of the protocol that both the client and server support.
-For example, the following command mounts using NFSv4.1 (if it is enabled) and using NFSv3 otherwise.
+For example, the following command mounts by using NFSv4.1 (if it is enabled) or by using NFSv3 otherwise.

 ```bash
 mount -t nfs your.qumulo.cluster:/mount_path /path/to/mountpoint